 Concert Band is open to 9-12th grade students who have achieved a reasonable degree of proficiency on a woodwind, brass or percussion instrument.
 Emphasis will be placed on basic skills and theory.
+The Band will explore traditional band repertoire, transcriptions, and contemporary works.
+We are dedicated to the performance of the finest wind repertoire, regardless of the period of disposition of the instrumental forces.
 This ensemble will perform at concerts and other functions.
 Members of the Concert Band are eligible to participate in the marching band, which is a co-curricular activity in the fall.
 (Year course - 1 credit with an Honors opportunity)

 Symphonic Band is open to 9-12th grade students who have achieved a high degree of proficiency on a woodwind, brass or percussion instrument.
 A wide variety of music, individual skills and theory will be covered in this course.
+The Band will explore traditional band repertoire, transcriptions, and contemporary works.
+We are dedicated to the performance of the finest wind repertoire, regardless of the period of disposition of the instrumental forces.
 This ensemble will perform at concerts and other functions.
 Members of the Symphonic are eligible to participate in the marching band, which is a co-curricular activity in the fall.
 Students must audition with the band director to be placed in this ensemble.
 (Year course - 1 credit with an Honors opportunity)